xixogo5105/uiptv/README.md

 ```

 ## Disclaimer
 This is a personal project developed for fun.
 EPG support is not yet implemented.
-While it is currently only available in English, it may become a multilingual project in the future if there is sufficient demand.

 Merge requests for bug fixes or new features are always welcome.